So Much More

 Our New Campus

-Thanks to generous donors funding a record-breaking capital campaign, WesleyLife's new Meals on Wheels campus will open its doors in late 2023.
+Thanks to generous donors funding a record-breaking capital campaign, WesleyLife's new Meals on Wheels campus opened its doors in late 2023.
 The new campus, with a state-of-the-art commercial kitchen and hydroponic garden, is designed to triple meal production and improve the nutritional value of the meals we deliver, and a designated connection space will create and enhance intergenerational opportunities.

 Post-acquisition products and benefits nibh at velit scelerisque suscipit.